nkdAgility/azure-devops-migration-tools/docs/Reference/Processors/TfsTestPlansAndSuitesMigrationProcessor-notes.md

 ## Additional Samples & Info

-To run a full plans and suits you should run the three processors in this order below.  `TestVariablesMigrationConfig` and `TestConfigurationsMigrationConfig` only need run once.
+To run a full plans and suites you should run the three processors in this order below. `TestVariablesMigrationConfig` and `TestConfigurationsMigrationConfig` only need run once.

 ```json
 "Processors": [